-The reason why we decided to focus on these enterprise data tasks is that there is a huge need for automation in this space; data scientists and analysts spend up to 80% of their time on mundane data tasks because today’s tools are decades old, error-prone, and brittle.
+The reason why we decided to focus on these enterprise data tasks is that there is a huge need for automation in this space; data workers spend up to 80% of their time on mundane data tasks because today’s tools are decades old, error-prone, and brittle.
 Even worse, disparate and disjointed technology is sparsely available to automate different stages of the entire enterprise data journey: from data preparation, to insight generation, and eventually downstream actions.
 Automating all of these data tasks would empower data workers to spend their time delivering value rather than on unpleasant and time-consuming data tasks.

 There are of course many technical details involved to make this technology work on enterprise use cases such as improving quality on domain-specific data (e.g. legal, finance, …), making these models compute-efficient to use them at scale, and integrating the foundation models’ natural language interface with enterprise data software tools so they can take actions (e.g. Snowflake, Tableau, Databricks, …).
 We will elaborate more on these challenges and how we solve them in a subsequent blog post.